 - newborn kittens or puppies in close contact with a mom who may be infected

 - odor from the ears (ear mite specific)

 It is important to note that parasites can infect even the cleanest, healthiest pets, so don’t feel like you have done something wrong if you find your pet has parasites.
 We are here to help get your cherished family member back to being parasite-free and feeling great.

 Here are some prevention methods that we offer:

 Before your pet starts a heartworm preventative, we will perform a simple test to make sure they don’t have them.
 Treatment is available in chewable tablets, and topical liquids that typically last for 30 days.

 We have flea collars, topical spot treatments, and chewable tablets available to battle these annoying parasites.
 You can also schedule a flea bath treatment in our office.

 Intestinal Worm Prevention

-Once we test to see what kinds of worms your pet has, we will provide the right worming treatment that will get your pet feeling great again and schedule them for ongoing treatments to make sure the worms don’t come back.
+Once we test to see what kinds of worms your pet has, we will provide the right treatment for their deworming in Marion that will get your pet feeling great again and schedule them for ongoing treatments to make sure the worms don’t come back.

 Ear and Skin Mite Prevention